bopjesvla/wwwemergencyfund/index.md

 There is no need to wait for the charity's response before submitting your application for hardship assistance.
 We aim to review applications within 7 days.
 If your application is accepted, the amount you receive will be the **lowest** of three figures:

 1. The payout suggested by our hardship examiners
-2. 50% of your donations to cost-effective charities made in 2022 and 2023
+2. 50% of your donations to cost-effective charities made in or after 2021
-3. 1,000 USD, or the equivalent amount in another currency
+3. 2,000 USD, or the equivalent amount in another currency

 We ask potential applicants not to fret too much about whether they are experiencing hardship before applying.
 Usually, we'll be able to see right away whether an applicant is eligible.

 ## Donating

 Basefund's hardship fund is financed by individual donors.
 It currently operates under the US fiscal sponsor Players Philantropy Fund, meaning donations are tax-deductible in the US.
 Our banking information can be found [here](Basefund-letter.pdf) and our pledge form can be found [here](Basefund-pledgeform.pdf).
-If your donation exceeds 1,000 USD, please fill in the pledge form and send it to info@basefund.org.
+If your donation exceeds 2,000 USD, please fill in the pledge form and send it to info@basefund.org.

 ## Eligible Charities